srikandan/model-performance-investigator/README.md

 ## Project History

-        The project was started in 2019 by Srikandan Raju and Sathish Anandha.
+        The project was started in 2019 by Srikandan Raju.

 ## NOTE :